-The central bank of the country, Reserve Bank of India (RBI) preserves the monetary heritage of the country through RBI Monetary Museum.
-Through this museum, the Reserve Bank of India disseminates information about the monetary history of India to the common audiences.
-This one of its kind museum in India was inaugurated in the year 2004 by India's President, Dr. A P J Abdul Kalam.
-The museum speaks about money from the time it evolved in the form of the age old barter system.
-In the museum, visitors get to see coins of various sizes and shapes when they were issued during 6th century B.C. to the present times.
-Also, there are panels of bank notes and instruments of banking displayed in the museum.
+The country's central bank, the Reserve Bank of India (RBI), preserves the monetary heritage of the country through the RBI Monetary Museum.
+Through this museum, the Reserve Bank of India disseminates information about the economic history of India to the general public.
+This one-of-a-kind museum in India was inaugurated in 2004 by India's President, Dr. A P J Abdul Kalam.
+The museum talks about money from when it evolved from the old barter system.
+In the museum, visitors get to see coins of various sizes and shapes when they were issued during the 6th century B.C. to present times.
+Also, there are panels of banknotes and instruments of banking displayed in the museum.

-RBI Monetary Museum is a must-visit for children as there are a number of information kiosks around the museum which provide information along with lots of entertainment.
-Here, children can learn about currency notes and facts related to coins while playing games.
-Visitors can also buy souvenirs like greeting cards, posters on coins and currency notes and post cards.
+The RBI Monetary Museum is a must-visit for children as there are a number of information kiosks around the museum that provide information and lots of entertainment.
+Children can learn about currency notes and coin-related facts while playing games.
+Visitors can also buy souvenirs like greeting cards, posters on coins and currency notes, and postcards.

 10:30 am – 5 pm